 Seafood poisoning bug thwarts a key host defense by attacking the cell's cytoskeleton

-DALLAS June 22, 2017 The leading cause of acute gastroenteritis linked to eating raw seafood disarms a key host defense system in a novel way: It paralyzes a cell's skeleton, or cytoskeleton.
-That finding, from UT Southwestern Medical Center, was reported today in PLoS Pathogens.
+The leading cause of acute gastroenteritis linked to eating raw seafood disarms a key host defense system in a novel way: It paralyzes a cell's skeleton, or cytoskeleton.
+That finding, from UT Southwestern Medical Center, was reported in PLoS Pathogens .

 Add your comments below